mishra-sweta/node_scratch/ReadMe.md

 - MJS - going forward this is the standard using

 - create package.json : {type: "module"}

   - then you can export by writing export in front of var and fun (named export)
   - and import by using import statements eg - import {sum} from "path"
   - using this will disable require and module.exports
   - by default used in raectjs, angular etc
   - can be used in async way
   - strict mode

+  # Synchronous and Asynchronous code of node js

+  synchronous - var , function or naything that doesn't block the main thread asynchronous - settimeout , file, api data fetching